 Until April 2013, families living in difficult circumstances and on a low income could apply to the Social Fund for help in the form of discretionary community care grants and crisis loans.
-The money which used to pay for these schemes has now been given to English local authorities and to the Scottish and Welsh governments to provide ‘local welfare assistance’ to support residents in their area.
-You can contact your local council for details of their scheme.
+These grants and loans have been replaced by ‘local welfare assistance’ schemes.
+You can find details of your local scheme here.
 However, other elements of the Social Fund remain.

 Budgeting Loans continue to be available.
 They can be paid to people living on means-tested benefits, to help with essential lump sum expenses.
 These include costs of moving home or buying household equipment, furniture and clothing.
 Budgeting loans have to be paid back to the Social Fund, but they are interest-free.
 You won’t necessarily get a budgeting loan just because you are eligible to apply.
 The decision will be made following a review of your circumstances.

-You can apply for a budgeting loan on form SF500, which is available from local benefit offices.
-You can download a copy of the form at www.gov.uk.
+You can apply for a budgeting loan online at www.gov.uk.
+Alternatively, you can complete form SF500, which is available from local benefit offices.

 For people in receipt of Universal Credit, budgeting loans have been replaced by budgeting advances.